shemeshg/MidiRouterClient/doc/AI Integration.md

-# MIDI Router Configuration (Markdown Format)
+# MIDI Router Configuration (AI integration)

-This document provides a human-readable configuration for the [MIDI Router Client](https://sourceforge.net/projects/midi-router-client/).
-It is designed to assist AI agents—like Copilot—in understanding the current configuration and helping users make updates to the [`MidiRouterClient.json`](./MidiRouterClient.json) file located in this folder.
+This document provides a human-readable configuration reference for the [MIDI Router Client](https://sourceforge.net/projects/midi-router-client/).
+It is designed to assist AI agents—like Copilot—in understanding the current configuration and helping users make updates to the `MidiRouterClient.json` file added to context.

 ---